 Identify and Treat the Cause (Tolle Causam) Naturopathic doctors aim to determine and treat the underlying cause of disease rather than simply managing or suppressing the symptoms.

 Treat the Whole Person Naturopathic doctors take into account the patient’s physical symptoms, as well as the mental-emotional, genetic, environmental, and social aspects of their health.
 Using this information, naturopathic doctors treat the entire person, rather than specific organ systems.

-Doctor as Teacher (Docere) Naturopathic doctors put a strong effort towards educating their patients, giving them an opportunity to participate in their own health.
-Naturopathic doctors encourage a strong doctor-patient relationship.
+Naturopathic Doctor as Teacher (Docere) Naturopathic doctors put a strong effort towards educating their patients, giving them an opportunity to participate in their own health.
+Naturopathic doctors encourage a strong therapeutic relationship.